France admits 'failings' over Paris police attacker's radicalisation

 -, AFP

-Harpon's wife has been taken into custody after officials found they had exchanged 33 text messages shortly before the attack, ending the conversation with "Allahu Akbar" ("God is greatest").
+Harpon's 38-year-old wife was taken into custody Thursday after officials found they had exchanged 33 text messages shortly before the attack, ending the conversation with "Allahu Akbar" ("God is greatest").

+A police source said she was released without charge on Sunday evening.

 Harpon was shot dead after killing four people with a 33-centimetre (13-inch) kitchen knife and an oyster knife during the lunchtime attack.